quantmind-br/geminiweb-go/conductor/tracks/stabilize_core_20251222/plan.md

 ## Phase 1: Setup and Audit
 - [x] Task: Audit current test coverage and identify specific functions with 0% coverage in `internal/commands` and `pkg/toolexec`.
 094f90d
-- [ ] Task: Create a reusable mock for `GeminiClient` and `TUI` interfaces to be used in command tests.
+- [x] Task: Create a reusable mock for `GeminiClient` and `TUI` interfaces to be used in command tests.
+3a011df

 ## Phase 2: Harden `pkg/toolexec`
 - [ ] Task: Implement unit tests for `pkg/toolexec/security.go` (PathValidator, BlacklistValidator).